getajobyoubum/getajobyoubum/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I struggled to code "Hello World!"
 -->
+This is a place where I keep my junk.
+No cool projects to see here.
 - 🔭 I’m currently working on nothing :(
 - 🌱 I’m currently learning how to juggle (like a clown)
 - 👯 I’m looking to contribute to society